Top

 For ICU patients, there was higher mortality, septic shock, and mechanical ventilation days with lower selenium levels, with statistical significance only for ventilation.

-We performed ongoing searches of PubMed, medRxiv, ClinicalTrials.gov, The Cochrane Library, Google Scholar, Collabovid, Research Square, ScienceDirect, Oxford University Press, the reference lists of other studies and meta-analyses, and submissions to the site c19early.org.
-Search terms were selenium, filtered for papers containing the terms COVID-19 or SARS-CoV-2.
-Automated searches are performed every few hours with notification of new matches.
+We perform ongoing searches of PubMed, medRxiv, Europe PMC, ClinicalTrials.gov, The Cochrane Library, Google Scholar, Research Square, ScienceDirect, Oxford University Press, the reference lists of other studies and meta-analyses, and submissions to the site c19early.org.
+Search terms are selenium and COVID-19 or SARS-CoV-2.
+Automated searches are performed twice daily, with all matches reviewed for inclusion.
 All studies regarding the use of selenium for COVID-19 that report a comparison with a control group are included in the main analysis.
 Sensitivity analysis is performed, excluding studies with major issues, epidemiological studies, and studies with minimal available information.
 This is a living analysis and is updated regularly.

 We received no funding, this research is done in our spare time.
 We have no affiliations with any pharmaceutical companies or political parties.